flame-engine/flame/doc/flame/rendering/text_rendering.md

 `growingBox` variable in the `TextBoxConfig`.
 A static box could either have a fixed size (setting the `size` property of the `TextBoxComponent`), or to automatically shrink to fit the text content.

-In addition, the `align` property allows you to control the the horizontal and vertical alignment of the text content.
+In addition, the `align` property allows you to control the horizontal and vertical alignment of the text content.
 For example, setting `align` to `Anchor.center` will center the text within its bounding box both vertically and horizontally.